 As you can notice, he specializes in this easily digestible and entertaining action/science fiction movies.
 If you want something more serious, do check out Outland starring Sean Connery.
 It features a weird but highly effective combination of science fiction and western genres taking place aboard a giant space station.
 After Harlin left, Bronson did the same, downsizing the vision for the project.
 And then Franchise Pictures went bankrupt in the middle of the post-production process.

 A process that’s incredibly important for a science fiction movie banking on cool visuals.
 And the regular production was also quite troublesome.
 Huge 2002 floods in Czech Republic nearly destroyed the set.
 Oh yeah, A Sound of Thunder was supposed to be released in 2003.
 Long story short, they eventually managed to finish the movie and the results aren’t half-bad.
 Sure, there are a few issues but they certainly do not warrant an IMDb score of 4.

-It is the year of our Lord Satan 2055 and time travel is something that’s relatively common.
+It is the year of our Lord Satan 2055 and time travel is something relatively common.
 Well, relatively common for people who can afford it.
-Company called Time Safari offers their customers a unique experience: they can travel back in time and kill a dinosaur!
-Of course, they can only kill dinos who were going to be killed anyways, so they are not altering the timelines.
-However, when time travel is involved, you can bet that something will go wrong.
+A company called Time Safari offers their customers a unique experience: they can travel back in time and kill a dinosaur!
+There had no issues so far but this time will be different.
+This time, something will happen and that something will change everything.

 Director: Peter Hyams